-- The purpose of the node removal algorithm is to present one very generalized conceptthe path expression and way of getting it. - Every application follows this common pattern: - 1.
+- The purpose of the node removal algorithm is to present one much generalized concept- the path expression and way of getting it. - Every application follows this common pattern: - 1.
 Convert the program or graph into a path expression. - 2.
 Identify a property of interest and derive an appropriate set of "arithmetic" rules that characterizes the property.